When dehumanisation and destruction become the norm the cycle must be broken. Longlisted for

 meaningful lasting peace between Israelis and Palestinians' Bram Presser author of The Book of

-Dirt 'This is a thoughtful and thought-provoking book heartfelt and honest.
+Post 'This is a thoughtful and thought-provoking book heartfelt and honest.
 You do not need to

 agree with everything Flesher has to say to find the book moving and challenging' Michael

-director Alliance for Middle East Peace 'This account of the writer's devotion to
+executive director Alliance for Middle East Peace 'This account of the writer's devotion to

 peacebuilding in our war-torn region is a shining testament to what can and should be done by